Great Totham: Governance

 The population of the electoral ward was 3,660 at the 2011 Census.
 Elected representatives at different levels of government act for Great Totham and surrounding villages.
 Two elected district councillors represent the parish on Maldon District Council.
 Great Totham is part of the Witham parliamentary constituency, and is represented in the House of Commons by Priti Patel of the Conservative Party.

 Community

 St Peter's Church on Church Road was Grade II listed in 1959, and dates to the 13th century.

-The nearest NHS (National Health Service) hospitals are Broomfield Hospital in Chelmsford and Colchester General Hospital in Colchester.
+The nearest National Health Service hospitals are Broomfield Hospital in Chelmsford and Colchester General Hospital in Colchester.

 Great Totham Primary School is in Walden House Road, Great Totham.
-The school is divided into 14 classes, two per year group.
-The school's motto is "Enjoy, Respect, Achieve".

-In its Ofsted inspection in October 2007, the school received an overall rating of Grade 2, 'Good'.

-The closest National Rail service is in Witham or Hatfield Peverel, operated by Abellio Greater Anglia, with destinations including London Liverpool Street and Ipswich, Clacton, Harwich, Braintree and Norwich via the Great Eastern Main Line.
+The closest National Rail service is in Witham or Hatfield Peverel.
 The nearest London Underground line is the Central line at Newbury Park.

-The Witham South District of Girlguiding UK comprises two Rainbow packs for girls aged 5–7 years old, three Brownie packs for girls aged 7–10 years old, a Guide unit for girls aged 10–14 years old and a Ranger unit for girls aged over 14 that live in Wickham Bishops, Great Totham and the surrounding villages.